-Much love and thanks to Moughenda, the great Bwiti nganga (shaman).
-He generously shares his beloved tradition and offers healing to all sincere human beings.
-He is the inspiration behind my intimate memoir, Heart Medicine, which chronicles our healing journey to treat the heroin relapse of my long-time love with the iboga medicine.
-To learn more about how the iboga can help to heal substance abuse, explore this article.
+Much love and thanks to the Bwiti people, who so generously share their beloved tradition and offer healing to all sincere human beings.
+The Bwiti and the sacred iboga medicine are the inspiration behind my intimate memoir, Heart Medicine, which chronicles our healing journey with the iboga medicine.
+To learn more about the iboga medicine, explore this article.

-We are also deeply grateful to the whole Bwiti community who embraced us, all lifelong devotional artists, musicians, dancers, and healers.
+We are also deeply grateful to the Bwiti community who embraced us in Africa, all lifelong devotional artists, musicians, dancers, and healers.

-The Bwiti is not a religion in the typical sense, Moughenda expresses, as it is not "man-made."
+The Bwiti is not a religion in the typical sense, as it is not "man-made."
 It is a tradition stemming from the wisdom of the plant teacher, iboga.

 In our Eurocentric and enthnocentric culture, it may be challenging for some people to understand how a plant can be a teacher, however science is finally starting to catch up with the indigenous traditions by discovering plant intelligence.
 Furthermore, plants have no ego, which can be one of the great downfalls of human teachers.